Florida may drop Ben & Jerry’s parent over Israel boycott

 ST. PETERSBURG, Fla.
-(AP) — Florida won’t put any state money into the parent company of Ben & Jerry’s unless it reverses a decision to stop selling ice cream in contested parts of Israel, Gov. Ron DeSantis said Tuesday.
+(AP) — Florida won’t put any state money into the parent company of Ben & Jerry’s unless it reverses a decision to stop selling ice cream in the Israeli-occupied West Bank and contested east Jerusalem, Gov. Ron DeSantis said Tuesday.

 The Republican governor said the State Board of Administration added London-based Unilever to its list of “scrutinized companies” that boycott Israel.
 This means that if Ben & Jerry’s position on Israel is not reversed in 90 days, Florida will not invest in or contract with Unilever or its subsidiaries.